 This is <your name>,<your callsign>, acting Net Control for the Johnson Space Center Amateur Radio Club’s weekly information net.
 This net meets each Tuesday evening at 7:00PM central time and is open to all amateur radio operators in the coverage area of the 146.640 MHz W5RRR Repeater.
-This repeater does not use any tone.
+This repeater uses a tone of 123.0.

 Before beginning the net tonight, are there any stations with emergency or priority traffic?
 Please call now.

 The primary purpose of this radio net is to provide the opportunity for club members and other amateur radio operators to exchange traffic, news, opinions, and information.
 It also allows club officers to relay information of interest to club members and other amateurs.
 Note that additional information is available on the W5RRR.org website.

 The JSCARC is intended to primarily facilitate multiple NASA activities, including assisting schools to make direct or telebridge contacts with the “Amateur Radio on International Space Station” program, also known as the ARISS program.
 Also, the JSCARC is intended to provide:

 - emergency back-up communications with the ISS,